Commercial Pressure Washer Buyer’s Guide

 What You Can Expect From A Commercial Unit

-The very first decision to make is whether to go for a gas washer or an electric pressure washer.
-By now you already know the pros and cons of both variants.
-Here is a small summary on what you can expect from either types.
+Be it commercial or Semi-Pro, the first decision to take is whether you want an electric or gas pressure washer.
+The pros and cons of either have already been touched upon earlier.
+Here is a summary of what you can expect from each.

 Both gas and electric pressure washers come in various sizes.
 Some are handheld and portable, others are medium sized and a few are large and bulky.
 When choosing the right size remember that larger the pressure washer, the more power it generates and hence you can expect a higher PSI and GPM rating.